 The NCAA and the Department of Defense began a study of concussions in athletes and service members in 2014.
 They found that in the past five years, over 10,000 student-athletes were diagnosed with concussions and that 32% of those athletes were football players.
 In addition to football players, the athletes most at risk for concussions were wrestlers, men’s and women’s ice hockey players, and women’s soccer players.

 Multiple concussions can lead to Chronic Traumatic Encephalopathy (CTE), which is a degenerative disease in which a protein called Tau forms and spreads through the brain.
 This causes the brain to lose mass over time; neurons to cease to function; and memory, judgement, and normal behavior to be impaired.
 Unfortunately, multiple head traumas that are not severe enough to cause a concussion can also lead to CTE, meaning that individuals who play a rough sport (or play their sport roughly) but who’ve never suffered from a concussion are also at risk.
-This repetitive hitting behavior may be found in football, hockey, boxing, wrestling, and soccer, and is traumatic for the brain.
+This repetitive hitting behavior may be found in football, hockey, boxing, wrestling, rugby, and soccer, and is traumatic for the brain.

 Currently, CTE is untreatable and impossible to diagnose in a living person.
 A definitive diagnosis of CTE can only be given after death and discovered during an autopsy.
 There are symptoms associated with CTE, however.
-These symptoms may include irritability, changes in mood, depression, paranoia, memory loss, and dementia.
+These symptoms may include irritability, aggression, changes in mood, depression, paranoia, memory loss, and dementia.
 Typically, a person affected with CTE would first display changes to their mood, then, over time, begin to exhibit cognitive impairment.
 If you are concerned that you may develop CTE, there are ways to treat the symptoms.
 First and foremost, though, you’ll have to protect your brain from further trauma.